Area of expertise

-Concerning Southeast Asia I have studied aspects of modern socio-economic transformation in Vietnam relating to national development strategies and the changing role of the state in the transition from plan to market in the 1980s and 1990s.
-In that context and with a focus on income and career opportunities among people who are poor, I also studied gender inequalities in urban labour markets, formal and informal, as well as rural income opportunities in aqua culture.
-Thereafter, I have studied options and capacities for climate change mitigation and adaptation among ‘the poorest of the poor in sustainable livelihoods’ in coastal Vietnam and in agroforestry based subsistence farming in Kenya.
+In my early career, I studied post-war development in East- and Southeast Asia, especially modern socio-economic transformation in Vietnam and its national development strategies for changing the role of the state in the transition from plan to marketaround 1990.
+With a focus on income and career opportunities among people who are poor, I also studied gender inequalities in urban labour markets, formal and informal, as well as rural income opportunities in agriculture and aquaculture.
+I then reoriented my research towards natural resource use and rural livelihoods to study climate change mitigation and adaptation among ‘the poorest of the poor’ in subsistence livelihoods in coastal Vietnam and agroforestry based subsistence farming in Western Kenya.

 From 1996 to 2016, I supervised ten PhD projectsto completion in Economic History, Geography, Human Ecology, and Environmental Systems.
 Since 2008, I have supervised ten PhD projects to completion in Sustainability Science.
 Since 2011, I am also a post-doc advisor.

 I coordinate and teach profile courses in three graduate programmes at the nexus of development, globalisation, and sustainability.